Skip to Content

 The museum is tucked away in the side street behind Place du Tertre and is overlooked by most tourists.
 So it’s usually not too busy, and it’s a welcome respite from all the crowds in the surrounding areas.

 However, I personally find that the ticket price is quite steep for a rather small exhibition which we visited in less than half an hour.
 So I’ll leave it up to you to decide.
 If you love art and have plenty of time, check it out.
 If, however, you are short on time or find the ticket too expensive, don’t feel bad if you give it a pass.
-There are many other amazing museums in Paris which are worth your time more.
+There are many other amazing museums in Paris which are worth your time and money more.

 Practical information: The Dali Paris is open daily from 10 am to 6 pm.
 You can just get the tickets on the spot.